Ol' Blue Eyes Only

 "The best revenge is massive success," Frank Sinatra once said, and he certainly got that.
 Here are 18 things that might surprise you about the bobby-soxers' idol who became Chairman of the Board.

 He Nearly Didn't Make It

-Francis Albert was initially thought to be stillborn.
+Francis Albert (seen here on the day of his First Communion) was initially thought to be stillborn.
 As a doctor attended to his ailing mother, his grandmother Rose held the baby under running water until he finally started to breathe.